About the Microsoft Dataverse for Teams environment

 Install-Module -Name Microsoft.PowerApps.Administration.PowerShell -Force

-Each time the function runs, it replaces the existing list of environments in the policy with all Teams environments in the tenant.
+Each time the function runs, it replaces the existing list of environments in each given policy with a new list of environments.
 Because the function immediately updates the policy, it requires both the policy name and the policy display name as parameters to ensure that you're targeting the correct policy.
 If the display name doesn't match the given policy name, the policy will not be modified.

 - The Run diagnostics feature in the Power Platform admin center for team owners, members, and guests who don't have Azure Active Directory admin roles like Global Admin, or Power Platform Admin assigned, will show an alert that no security roles have been assigned directly to them.
 Security roles are automatically assigned by the system for Microsoft Teams personas, so this alert can be ignored.